kaymen99/PureUSD-stablecoin/README.md

 * **Protocol Fee**: The protocol only implements fees on flashloan operations, capped at a maximum of 1% of the amount borrowed.

+* **Trusted Roles**: The protocol controller contract will be owned by the admin, who will only be allowed to perform the following operations: set a new flashloan fee, set a new fee recipient, pause or unpause flashloan operations.
+This admin will not have any access/control to the users colateral funds or to the DSC token minting/burning mechanism.

 ## Quick Start

 ```shell